 In a nutshell, Paleo lifestyle and diet take inspiration and cues from our ancestors and the way we used to eat and live.
 It’s not about re-enacting the caveman era but instead it’s fueled by modern scientific and medical research and common sense.

 The diet focuses on unprocessed, whole foods, lots of healthy fats including saturated fat, grass-fed, free-range meat and eggs, lots of fish and seafood, vegetables, fruit, berries, nuts, seeds and some natural sweeteners.
 It excludes grains, legumes, processed sugar and most dairy.
-Some include healthy dairy foods like kefir, full fat natural yogurt, some aged cheese and butter of course – it really depends on your sensitivities.
-I love this way of eating because it also focused on local, organic produce and good farming practices.
+Some people include healthy dairy foods like kefir, full fat natural yogurt, some aged cheese and butter, but of course it really depends on your sensitivities.
+I love this way of eating because it also focuses on local, organic produce and good farming practices.

 The paleo or primal lifestyle also promotes healthier sleeping habits, stress reduction, functional fitness, adequate sun exposure, avoiding environmental toxins and so on.
 Above all, paleo is not a set of strict rules, it’s more of a framework that you can adapt based on your own goals, health, gender, age, location and current lifestyle.
 It’s a very holistic approach to wellbeing.
 Read more about my practical approach to paleo here.

 Here is a summary of what’s in and what’s out on the Paleo food list (well at least on my Paleo food list):